 RCC's Human Services program offers classroom instruction and practical training, including internships that will develop your skills in a real-life setting.
 You'll learn about human behavior and social problems and how individuals interface with various systems to address these issues.

 This limited-entry program has specific standards for acceptance.
-The application process for the Fall 2015 cohort has ended.
-All applicants will be notified of our decision by June 1.
+The application process for the Fall 2017 cohort will open on Nov.
+20, 2016.
+Deadline for applications is May 1st, 2017 by 5 p.m.
+Deliver to Cindy Henney-Social Science Adm.
+Asst.
+Second floor offices of HEC.
+SEE BELOW FOR EXTENDED APPLICATION DEADLINE.
+All applicants will be notified of our decision by June 4th.
 Please be sure we have your current email and mailing address.

 Degrees and Certificates: